karlstolley/wsi/syllabus/_policies/description.md

 but actively and intentionally stressed, attacked, and misused to expose additional points of failure, ranging from clueless users to straight-up bad actors.
-Finally, students will immerse themselves in some of the core values of the class: appropriately scoped features, progressive enhancement, granular commits, rigorous code reviews, automated builds, continuous integration/continuous deployment, accurate code-adjacent documentation, and a healthy suspicion and pessimistic view of frameworks, libraries, and other dependencies in production.
+Finally, students will immerse themselves in some of the core values of the class: appropriately scoped features, progressive enhancement, granular commits, semantic versioning, rigorous code reviews, automated builds, continuous integration/continuous deployment, accurate code-adjacent documentation, and a healthy suspicion and pessimistic view of frameworks, libraries, and other dependencies in production.